mainmatter/svelte-workshop/1-intro-to-svelte.iapresenter/text.md

 - most JS frameworks have an abstraction layer that needs to be shipped with the production bundle, making it larger
 - svelte manipulates the code in the compiler,
-- compiled to vanilla JS
+- compiled to (performant) vanilla JS
 - same great DX
 - smaller bundle sizes